MAGALA-RICHARD/apsimNGpy/apsimNGpy/raw_docs/docs/source/api.rst

    2. Preview and edit at the same time.
    -------------------------------------

-   Here, I changed the `planting population`, `cultivar to be sown`, `row Spacing` in the **Sow using variable rule script**, and finally checked whether the change was successful by inspecting the model.
+   Here, After opening the apsimx file in the GUI, I changed the **planting population**, **cultivar to be sown**, **row Spacing** in the **Sow using a variable rule** script.
+   Finally, I checked the model to see whether the changes were successful by inspecting the model.

    .. code-block:: python